-Shelley Shipman, PDP Program Assistant sbennett@kerrcenter.com
+Maddie Templeton, PDP Program Assistant mtempleton@kerrcenter.com

-Shelley Shipman serves as the SARE Professional Development Program (PDP) program assistant, based at the Kerr Center for Sustainable Agriculture in Poteau, OK.
+Maddie Templeton serves as the SARE Professional Development Program (PDP) program assistant, based at the Kerr Center for Sustainable Agriculture in Poteau, OK.

 AC Member Transition

 Administrative Council members serve a three-year term.
 A member may be reappointed to one additional three-year term and can serve a third, three-year term in a Leadership position (AC Chair, Vice-Chair, or Standing AC Sub-Committee Chair) after a vote of the Administrative Council.